 - Go to settings > Voice & audio > Advanced and disable all these options and set Standard as audio subsystem.

-If these steps haven't helped you to solve your problem, please read this article before writing to us for help:
+In any case, please read also this article before writing to us for help: